Treaty of Granada (1491): Implementation and breakdown

 At the same time, Cardinal Francisco Jiménez de Cisneros, the archbishop of Toledo, arrived in Granada and began working alongside Talavera.
-Cisneros disliked Talavera's approach, and began sending uncooperative Muslims, especially the noblemen, to prison where they were treated harshly until they agreed to convert.
-Emboldened by the increase in conversions, Cisneros intensified the efforts and in December 1499 he told Pope Alexander VI that three thousand Muslims converted in a single day.
+Cisneros disliked Talavera's approach and began sending uncooperative Muslims, especially the noblemen, to prison, where they were treated harshly until they agreed to convert.
+Emboldened by the increase in conversions, Cisneros intensified the efforts, and on December 1499, he told Pope Alexander VI that three thousand Muslims converted in a single day.
 Cisneros's own church council warned that these methods might be a breach of the Treaty.
 The 16th-century hagiographer Álvar Gómez de Castro described the approach as "methods that were not correct".

 In December 1499, amid the increasingly forced conversions and triggered by an incident involving an attempt by the authorities to reconvert a Muslim woman who had converted from Christianity, the population of Albayzín, the Muslim quarter of Granada, began an open and armed revolt.
 Talavera and Captain-General Tendilla resolved the situation by negotiating with the Muslims.
 Meanwhile, Cisneros was summoned to the court in Seville to account for his actions.
-He convinced the Catholic monarchs to issue a collective pardons on the rebels on the condition that they converted to Christianity.
+He convinced the Catholic monarchs to issue a collective pardon to the rebels on the condition that they converted to Christianity.
 Consequently, the whole city of Granada nominally became Christian, and the treaty began to unravel.

+Historical legacy and impact

+The Treaty of Granada was not just the end of a war; it was the catalyst for a fundamental shift in world history.
+Its significance can be measured in three major ways:

+The blueprint for the "nation-state"

+Before 1492, Spain was a collection of diverse kingdoms with different laws and religions.
+The Treaty of Granada (and its subsequent violation) marked the moment Spain decided to become a unified nation-state with one religion (Catholicism) and one primary authority.
+This "Granada Model" where a state demands total cultural and religious uniformity from its citizens became the standard for European empires for the next several centuries.

+Columbus explaining his discovery to King Ferdinand and Queen Isabella.

+The bridge to the Americas

+The fall of Granada and the signing of the treaty were the final hurdles for the Spanish Crown's global ambitions.